Who will be held responsible for these crimes at sea?

 The Higher Administrative Court’s ruling should lead to the German government finally dropping the case against Mare Liberum and stop harassing human rights defenders.
 Rather than attempting to sabotage solidarity organisations, the Ministry of Transportation and Infrastructure and all other government institutions should support the fight for human rights for all.
 The vessel Eleonore of Mission Lifeline is also a German-flagged human rights monitoring vessel that is being seized by the Italian government.
 Hopefully the Mare Liberum case will set the proper precedent and they will be as successful in court later on as we were today.

 Now that we are able to continue with our operations, we are in need of funds to continue with our mission.
-Become a valuable part of our work by contributing to Mare Liberum on the crowdfunding page
+Become a valuable part of our work by contributing to the Mare Liberum crowdfunding page

 Migrants keep coming to the Greek islands